uk-gov-mirror/ministryofjustice.manchester_traffic_offences_static/readme.md

 The server Grunt task will also watch assets and templates folders for new/changed files.
 Open `http://localhost:9000/` in your browser to view generated files.

+## Deployment

+The `/public_html` directory contains all generated assets and HTML pages, ready to be uploaded to their relevant location.
+When uploading one page on its own, remember to include the assets directory if necessary.

 ---

 ## Usage